What are the key sales skills of today’s modern seller?

 Assess Your Team’s Sales Skills

-A sales manager can massively improve their sales team’s performance by using an assessment sheet when training.
+A sales manager can massively improve the sales performance of the team by using an assessment sheet when training.
 This might occur monthly or quarterly and gives the sales rep relevant feedback to help them improve their sales success.
 It helps to be specific and to measure your sales representative against the team average.

 Your assessment sheet might look like this and include a mark out of five for each segment: